 How Do Digestifs Affect Our Body?

 While digestifs, like apertifs, are used to enhance the flavor cocktails, digestifs are believed to contain medicinal properties that can cure a number of digestive problems such as bloating, nausea, and heartburn.
-As early as the 18th century, digestifs are considered a potent drink that helps in digestion.
-Digestifs have a higher alcohol level, too, which explains why after drinking it, our stomach becomes less full and makes us crave for more food.
+As early as the 18th century, digestifs are considered a potent drink that helps indigestion.
+Digestifs have a higher alcohol level, too, which explains why after drinking it, our stomach becomes less full and makes us crave more food.

 What’s in a Digestif?

 Digestifs contain herbs and spices that often aid in digestion such as artichoke, lemon verbena, fennel, cardamom, and caraway which give it its bitter taste.
-There are different types of digestifs available in the market and their ingredients varies as well.
+There are different types of digestifs available in the market and their ingredients vary as well.

 Types of Digestifs